joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 ```

 ### Get Template Variable List
-The below script will give the list of all variable and their respective values for a particular template attached to a particular device.
+The below script will give the list of all the feature template variables and their respective values for a particular template attached to a particular device.
 The script uses the same authentication class used earlier
 This output can then used as payload when attaching the respective template to other devices
 Take the template Id and Edge id from the previous output if needed